Maya Lowlands: Northern

 The Northern Lowlands are generally characterised by relatively low rainfall and high temperatures, typically ranging within 20–80 in per annum and 77–95 F, respectively.
 Their rainy season typically lasts six or seven months during June–December, with a subsequent six- or five-month dry season.
 Their terrain is predominated by tropical forests in the south, gradually giving way to low bush-and-scrub forests in the north.
 Prominent bodies of water include Lake Bacalar and various cenotes.
 Prominent groupings of archaeological sites within the Northern Lowlands include the Northern Plains, the East Coast, the Puuc, and the Chenes sites.

 The Northern Lowlands generally encompass portions of Campeche, Yucatán, and Quintana Roo in Mexico.
 (Note: In literature which only sub-divides the Maya Lowlands into northern and southern portions, omitting a central portion, the Northern Lowlands may further encompass portions of Peten in Guatemala, Campeche and Quintana Roo in Mexico, and Cayo, Belize [District], Orange Walk, and Corozal in Belize (eg as in Carrasco 2006).)
+Yucatán is remarkably known for its archaeological evidence of council houses, which date back to the early late classic period, usually depicted hosted by men, and discuss politics, warfare, power, and order.